 These are the questions that have biotech investors beginning to focus on GT Biopharma (GTBP) right now!

-BIOTECHSTOCKS,.com is owned by MIDAM VENTURES LLC., a Florida Corporation that has been compensated $550,000.00 by a GT Biopharma Inc. for a period beginning August 1, 2017 and ending Oct.
-1, 2017 now extended to October 1, 2017 to publicly disseminate information about (OXISD).
+BIOTECHSTOCKS,.com is owned by MIDAM VENTURES LLC., a Florida Corporation that has been compensated $150,000.00 by GT Biopharma Inc. for a period beginning Dec 31, 2017 and ending Jan.
+31, 2017 now extended to March 1, 2018 for an additional $250,000.00 GT Biopharma Inc. to publicly disseminate information about (GTBP).
 We own zero shares.
+Full Disclaimer